 Deadline Chains help you stay on top of all of your deadlines.
 Deadline chains are used for important deadlines, ensuring that you never have to worry about remembering what's due next.
 Once an initial date, like a court date or the date of incident, is entered, prerequisite deadlines and/or subsequent deadlines will automatically calculate based on that date.

-All deadlines appear on the project's calendar and the calendars of any follower of that project.
-Deadlines will also send reminders to all project followers, according to the chosen reminder schedule.
+All deadlines appear on the project's calendar and the calendars of any subscriber of that project.
+Deadlines will also send reminders to all project subscribers, according to the chosen reminder schedule.

-Setting up Deadline Chains requires Org Admin privileges and that the Customs Editor Advanced tool be unlocked.
+Setting up Deadline Chains requires access to the Deadline Chains and Customs Editor Advanced tools.

 Creating a Deadline Chain

 The first step to creating a Deadline Chain is to add a new chain in the Deadline Chain Advanced tool.
 After you create and name the Deadline Chain, you can begin adding deadlines.